rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 }
 ```

-As you can see, we've moved everything into a loop from the guess input prompt
+As you can see, we’ve moved everything into a loop from the guess input prompt
 onward.
 Be sure to indent those lines another four spaces each, and run the
 program again.
 Notice that there is a new problem because the program is doing
 exactly what we told it to do: ask for another guess forever!
 It doesn’t seem